eepyamre/drawamare/overview.md

 1. **User Layers**:

-   - Each user implicitly has their own layer managed by Konva.js on the frontend.
+   - Each user implicitly has their own layer managed by Pixi.js on the frontend.
 The backend tracks strokes associated with each user ID.
-   - Layers are merged into a single Konva Stage for display in each client.
+   - Layers are merged into a single Pixi.js Stage for display in each client.

 2. **Basic Undo/Redo**:

    - **Undo**: Implemented on both client and server.
-Client-side undo removes the last drawn line from the user's Konva layer and sends an 'undo' event to the server.
+Client-side undo removes the last drawn line from the user's Pixi.js layer and sends an 'undo' event to the server.
 The server then broadcasts a 'strokeRemoved' event, causing other clients to also remove the last stroke of the user who initiated the undo.
    - **Redo**: Implemented on the client-side only, and it's not a true "redo" from a history stack in the traditional sense.
 When "redo" is clicked, the client re-emits the last undone stroke as a _new_ 'drawStroke' event to the server.
 This will redraw the stroke, but it's essentially sending a new draw command, not restoring from a proper undo history. **The server does not have a 'redo' functionality or history.**

 3. **Real-Time Sync**: